 The year saw great progress and success with the inclusion of Climate Action as a path in the Making Jesus Known vision and strategy.

-The vision and strategy working party worked hard to define and agree what the key priorities are within the Climate Action strand, recommending working to net zero by 2030 and achieving Eco Diocese Silver and beyond.
+working party worked hard to define and agree what the key priorities are within the Climate Action strand, recommending working to net zero by 2030 and achieving Eco Diocese Silver and beyond.